-My geometric abstract constructions break the plane of two-dimensional painting and are composed of colored, textured, and multi-layered elements made from common materials such as wood, copper, and aluminum.
-I create their visual complexity by varying the depth, color, and texture of each piece to draw the viewer into the work.
-I never sketch before I start a new piece but trust my intuition and the materials at hand to guide me as I create works of spatial balance and harmony.
+Chuck Fischer's geometric abstract constructions break the plane of two-dimensional painting and are composed of colored, textured, and multi-layered elements made from common materials.
+He creates visual complexity by varying the depth, color, and texture of each piece to draw the viewer into the work.
+He never sketches before starting a new piece but trusts his intuition and the materials at hand to guide him as he creates works of spatial balance and harmony.

 Many themes could be said to be running throughout all artists' works in different ways.
 For some artists it is addressed through formal abstraction no less full of reference and signification.
 Viewers should take time to relish in the visual pleasure of how Chuck Fischer makes his work and the perceptual acrobatics at play.

 Senior Curator at the Institute of Contemporary Art